emacs-mirror/emacs/mps/manual/source/contact.rst

 Contact us
 ==========

-If you have questions about the project please write to `mps-questions@ravenbrook.com <mailto:mps-questions@ravenbrook.com>`_.
+If you have questions about the project, or suggestions for improvement, please write to `mps-questions@ravenbrook.com
+<mailto:mps-questions@ravenbrook.com>`_.

 You can also join the `mps-discussion mailing list
 <http://mailman.ravenbrook.com/mailman/listinfo/mps-discussion>`_ if